-Per Article III, 1.2, the MCO's PCP must coordinate care by providing a direct referral to a dentist for children beginning at 6 months after the first tooth erupts or by 12 months of age as a part of the EPSDT process.
+Per Article III, 1.2, the MCO's PCP must coordinate care by providing a direct referral to a dentist for children beginning at three years of age as a part of the EPSDT process.
 Dental screenings are covered for any child under the age of 21 years per the recommended guidelines set forth by the American Academy of Pediatric Dentistry (AAPD) and Bright Futures.